Yu-amd/aim-engine/AIM_ENGINE_OVERVIEW.md

 ### **AIM Engine**

-**AIM Engine** serves as the AMD equivalent of NVIDIA's NIM Operator, providing the essential orchestration and dependency management layer for AIM (AMD Inference Microservice) deployments.
-Just as NIM Operator ensures successful NIM deployments on NVIDIA hardware, AIM Engine guarantees efficient and optimized AIM deployments on AMD hardware.
+**AIM Engine** provides the essential orchestration and dependency management layer for AIM (AMD Inference Microservice) deployments, and guarantees efficient and optimized AIM deployments on AMD hardware.

 ### **Component Architecture**